Dreynd-Dev/Secure-bot/README.md

 This bot is still in developement and may be incomplete and instable.

 # License
-The code is free to use and is provided with a MIT license, you have the right to copy, modify and use it as you want.
+This code is free to use and is provided with a MIT license, you have the right to copy, modify and use it as you want.

 # Requirements
 To works, this code requires to download external libraries: